A review by a former student posted on Google Business search:

 PERFORMANCE GUITAR LESSONS

 LEARNING CONTINUES during the Performance Guitar lessons, but at a different rate, on an "as it is needed" basis.
-LOTS of previous lessons have to be reviewed; things such as hammer-ons, lift-offs, percussive guitar, playing solos, fingerpicking, etc. take loads of time to learn.
+LOTS of previous lessons have to be reviewed; things such as hammer-ons, lift-offs, percussive guitar, palm muting, playing solos, fingerpicking, etc. take LOADS of time to learn.
 We do these in Performance Guitar.
 We also learn LOTS of new songs, some new techniques of playing, all with an emphasis on PERFORMING.

 SOME OF THE SONGS I TEACH